ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 ====================

 Conditional commands control the execution of \_DO\_ commands.
-For example, a conditional command can prevent DO commands executing based on a time delay, until the vehicle is at a certain altitude, or at a specified distance from the next target position.
+For example, a conditional command can prevent DO commands from executing based on a time delay, until the vehicle is at a certain altitude, or at a specified distance from the next target position.

-A conditional command may not complete before reaching the next waypoint.
+A conditional command may not be complete before reaching the next waypoint.
 In this case, any unexecuted \_DO\_ commands associated with the last waypoint will be skipped.